kexin-yang/kexin-yang.github.io/_pages/about.md

    My past work focuses on **learning science and technology**, including AI in education, intelligent tutoring systems (ITS), language technology and educational robots.
 I am passionate about supporting students to learn more effectively and educators to work more efficiently.

-   I am also interested in **social computing** and computer-supported cooperative work (CSCW), including crowdsourcing, teachersourcing and learnersourcing, and a broad range of HCI topics that can make people's life better.
+   I am also interested in **social computing** and computer-supported cooperative work (CSCW), including crowdsourcing, learnersourcing, and a broad range of HCI topics that seek to support people's emotional and physical well-being.

 News and Travel
 ===